6 Ways to Protect Horses While Transferring Ownership

 2. Foundational Training

-Making sure a horse has basic ground manners and, if rideable, rudimentary saddle training, will help keep her safe.
+Making sure a horse has basic ground manners and, if rideable, basic saddle training, will help keep them safe.
 Harmony has a tried-and-true training program for rideable horses, which serves as an excellent model for other organizations to use.

 3. Permanent Identification

-Microchips are an inexpensive method for identifying horses, providing an effective way to reunite owners with their horses in the event of theft, natural disaster or other loss.
-Some microchip companies allow adoption centers to remain as a back-up contact on the chip, providing an extra safety net for each horse.
+Microchips are an inexpensive method for identifying horses, providing an effective way to reunite owners with their horses in the event of theft, natural disaster, or other loss.
+Some microchip companies allow adoption centers to remain as a backup contact on the chip, providing an extra safety net for each horse, such as ASPCA Right Horse Partner Microchip ID Equine’s LifeTrac program.

 Having a generous and clearly communicated return policy goes a long way to providing a safety net for your horses.